RokiSeydi/nology-challenge/README.md

 # nology-challenge
-this is my challenge 2
+this is my challenge 2 and 3